riichard/no-wifi-popup/readme.md

 ...
 ```

-## 4. Convert your index.html to a data-url for offline available access
+## 4. Convert your index.html with your settings to a data-url for offline available access
 Your phone can't access the web-app without internet.
-Therefor we convert the
+Therefore we convert your
-HTML document to a data URL at [dataurl.net](http://dataurl.net/)
+HTML document (with your settings) to a data URL at
+[dataurl.net](http://dataurl.net/) so your phone can access it offline-available.
 ![dataurl](screenshots/dataurl.png)

 ## 5. Email the data URL to yourself on your phone, and save the app to your homescreen for easy access